Antique Spool Cabinets

 What Is a Spool Cabinet?

-With the invention of the sewing machine in 1844, a new market opened up and the textile industry transitioned into a mechanized, industrial trade.
-Rather than spinning their own cotton or wool threads, women began to purchase ready-made thread on wooden spools.
+With the invention of the sewing machine in 1844 a new market opened up.
+Rather than spinning their own cotton or wool threads women began to purchase ready made thread on wooden spools.

 Spool cabinets were made for the thread companies to store spools of thread.
-They could be found in the dry goods section of the local general store with each drawer labeled as to the type of thread inside.
-Most often, the cabinets would have three to six drawers, though some were made without drawers and rather had their threads stacked in easily viewable columns.
+They could be found in the dry goods section of the local general store, each drawer labeled as to the type of thread inside.
+Most often the cabinets would have three to six drawers.
+Some antique spool cabinets do not have drawers but the thread is stacked in columns.

 Some of the labels were: